 Wire transfer fraud is less common than check or ACH fraud, but often involves larger dollar amounts that can be more difficult to recover.
 As with ACH fraud, wire transfer fraud often begins with phishing emails, but these scammers tend to put additional time and effort into researching their target company.
 Once they gain access to a company’s network, they may spend months monitoring communications to learn how the business operates and better understand its key executives and procedures.
 Then, by impersonating a senior executive or trusted business partner, they request a large-dollar wire transfer into their own account, often stressing the need to expedite the payment.
 Once the payment is made, they quickly move it to another account, making it difficult or impossible to recover.

 Once again, the key to preventing this type of fraud is through training and vigilance.
 Employees should learn to recognize phishing scams and fully understand your business’ procedures and protocols for making wire transfers.
 Any suspicious requests should be reported and verified.
 You should also require multi-factor identification for large wire transfers.
 This means confirming the requestor’s identity through at least two different forms of identification.
 For instance, an email request for a wire transfer should also be confirmed by a follow-up telephone call you initiate using a verified phone number.
 This also applies when a vendor requests a change to their address or bank information.

 Protecting Your Business

 As a business owner juggling countless responsibilities, you can’t let your guard down when it comes to the potential of payment fraud.
-That’s why it is important to have a trusted banking partner who can help you protect your business’ finances, relationships and reputation.
-To learn more about PlainsCapital Bank’s fraud prevention services, call 214.252.4005.
+That’s why it is important to have a trusted banking partner who can help you protect your business’ finances, relationships, and reputation.
+To learn more about how PlainsCapital can help you safeguard your business accounts from payment fraud or PlainsCapital Bank’s fraud prevention services, call 214.252.4005.